hubertrh/screen-compare-vanilla/README.md

 ## Contributions

-This project is currently not open to contributions, it will be later this year.
+This project is currently not open to contributions yet.

 ## License